Engineering License Attorney Near You

 - Fine you up to $2000 per offense.

-The best time to speak with an engineering license attorney is immediately following knowledge of the complaint against you.
+The best time to speak with an Arizona engineering license defense attorney is immediately following knowledge of the complaint against you.

 A Cautionary Example from Our Engineer License Defense Lawyers

 Here is an example that one of our engineering defense lawyers ran into recently.

 The Board received a complaint against an unnamed engineer in Arizona by a dissatisfied customer who claimed the engineer acted with gross negligence and without proper skill.

 Upon investigation of the complaint, the Board found that although the engineer was licensed, he was doing work for an unregistered engineering firm and was using a seal inappropriate to the branch of engineering in which he was licensed.

 In so doing, the engineer was effectively working without a firm registration because he wasn’t licensed to do that type of engineering.
 The engineer resolved the complaint via a Consent Agreement that allowed him to keep his license temporarily, but in the process he was assessed fines, issued a Letter of Reprimand, required to take remedial education and was restricted from working pending peer review.